Network Data Standard and Management Tools

 GMNS was developed under the auspices of the Zephyr Foundation, with support from the Federal Highway Administration (FHWA), and is intended to facilitate the sharing of tools and data sources by modelers.
 It is designed to be used in multi-resolution and multi-modal static and dynamic transportation planning and operations models with time-varying networks.

-Over the past 6 years, the GMNS Project Management Committee has define GMNS requirement, evaluated existing solutions, and drafted, disseminated, and revised the GMNS specification, which can be found here.
+Over the past 6 years, the GMNS Project Management Committee has defined GMNS requirements, evaluated existing solutions, and drafted, disseminated, and revised the GMNS specification, which can be found here.

 An introduction to GMNS can be found here: General Modeling Network Specification: A Specification for Sharing Routable Road Networks